LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/5_Syntactic function5.md

 ## 2-5-2. extraposed adjective + *to* complement clause

 1. Descriptions
-   - Extraposed adjective + *to* complement clauses semantically function as the subject.
+   - Extraposed adjective + *to* complement clauses semantically function as the predicate + the subject.
    - The true subject is often replaced by *it.*
 2. Tag
    - `xtrapos+tocls+jcomp` is tagged on the **main verb** of the extraposed *to* compliment clause.